CurtisNewbie/Android_ImageEncryptor/README.md

 <ul>
 <li>This is an simple Android app that allows the user to encrypt and decrypt image.
 It requires the user to login using his/her password for authentication, however no plaintext crendential is stored (only the hash)!!!</li>
 <li>When the authentication is verified, the images are decrypted based on the given password entered by the users (decrypted on the fly).
-New images can be encrypted in the app by simply selecting image file in the file picker, which will then be hashed and stored locally.</li> <li>Further, when viewing the decrypted images, user can click on the image to create a dialogue that contains the zoomable images.</li>
+New images can be encrypted in the app by simply selecting (multiple) image file in the file picker, which will then be hashed and stored locally.</li> <li>Further, when viewing the decrypted images, user can click on the image to create a dialogue that contains the zoomable images.</li>
 </ul>

 The users credential are also hashed and stored in the internal storage, the process of authentication gets and hashes the name and password provided, and compare the hashed credential with the one stored locally.